 The Speaking paper is held within specified periods, and special arrangements are made at the discretion of CEFL Headquarters, taking into account the needs and conditions of CEFL Member Institutions.

 Click here for more information.

-With the exception of Paper 5, all exam scripts are returned to Cambridge English Language Assessment for marking and grading.
+All exam scripts are returned to Cambridge English Language Assessment for marking and grading.

 Each question in Paper 2 (Writing) carries equal marks and candidates will be penalised for writing very short answers.
 Marking of the writing scripts is done by small teams of examiners who are monitored and rigorously checked.
 Irrelevant material that has been learned by heart is penalised, and spelling and punctuation is taken into account.